CesarAFC/CesarAFC/README.md

 - 💬 Ask me about **React, react-query, redux, MaterialUI**

-- 💞️ I’m looking to collaborate on new projects to develop what I learned, implement best practices on code and dealing with challenges.
+- 💞️ Interest in the intersection of AI and front-end development.

 <h3 align="left">Connect with me:</h3>
 <p align="left">